 So overall this is a very clean, stock early CJ-3B, with a few extra holes drilled here and there.It could make a stunning restoration, and it confirms what we already know about the OB54 series, but doesn't seem to reveal anything new.

-Thanks to Paul Wells for the photos. -- Derek Redmond
+Thanks to Paul Wells for the photos.
+As of spring 2018, the Jeep has been sold to Jeff Thomas in Iowa. -- Derek Redmond

 Note: the "OB54" icon at the top of this page now appears wherever there are photos of OB54 Jeeps on CJ3B.info, and links to the 1954 CJ-3B "OB" Serial Numbers page.